 Kiwis are a nutrient dense food, meaning they are high in nutrients and low in calories.
 The kiwifruit is higher in vitamin C per ounce than most other fruits.

-Milk also provides magnesium, phosphorus, vitamins A, riboflavin, vitamin B-6 and vitamin B-12.
+Milk also provides magnesium, phosphorus, vitamin A, riboflavin, vitamins B-6 and B-12.

 Oats contain high levels of a type of fiber known as beta-glucan.
 Beta-glucan is known to help lower levels of bad cholesterol.

 The potential health benefits of oats include: reducing the risk of coronary artery disease, lowering the risk of colorectal cancer, and lowering blood pressure.

 Oily fish, such as salmon or mackerel, is an excellent source of omega-3 oils and lean protein.

 Potential health benefits of eating oily fish include: preventing cardiovascular disease, reducing the risk of rheumatoid arthritis, boosting infant sensory, cognitive, and motor development,